 - Paper outlines

 You will receive a paper outline for each paper which provides detail about the content, reading and assessment requirements for that paper.
-The Paper Outlines website provides you with online access to the outlines currently available.
+Online access is provided through Moodle for the courses you're enrolled in and the Catalogue of Papers.

 Postgraduate study refers to study above undergraduate level.

 A paper which must be satisfactorily completed before entry to another specified paper can be approved.

 The papers you are enrolled in each year make up your programme of study.

 A restriction against a paper means you cannot do that paper if you have done a paper with similar content, e.g. JAPA102 is restricted against JAPA232.

 A specialisation is a study theme within a degree or major that enables you to focus on a particular area of interest, e.g. you can do a Bachelor of Science majoring in Computer Science and with a specialisation in Artificial Intelligence.

 - Supporting subject